When Aunt Flo Pays A Visit: What Are The Top 5 Period Symptoms?

 You are not alone.

-Doctors are not sure that this happens but they do believe that it may be due to something called “prostaglandins”, some chemical which is released during your period which tells your uterus and intestines to squeeze contract.
+Doctors are not sure that this happens but they do believe that it may be due to something called “prostaglandins”, some chemical which is released during your period which causes your uterus and intestines to squeeze contract.

-Apparently, this same chemical is linked to dysmenorrhea too.
 To any women suffering from both, we are so sorry.

 When Period Symptoms Are More Than Period Symptoms

-Some discomfort during your period is normal.
-Most women can survive on ibuprofen and a hot water bottle.
+Most women can survive on an ibuprofen and a hot water bottle.

-But if you’re laying in bed curled tightly in the fetal position when “that time of the month” rolls around, there might be a bigger problem.
+But if you’re laying in bed curled tightly in the fetal position when “that time of the month” rolls around, then you may be suffering from something called “endometriosis”.

 For some, this condition shares no symptoms.